nasa-jpl/open-source-rover/README.md

   <center><img src="images/slack_logo.png" height="80")/></center>
 </a>

-****Note: JPL and Caltech have no official affiliation with this forum; it is run by individuals of the general public.**** On these you can ask questions if you need help or clarification on any aspects of the project.
+**Note: JPL and Caltech have no official affiliation with this forum; it is run by individuals of the general public.** On these you can ask questions if you need help or clarification on any aspects of the project.
 Additionally, you can post and promote any modifications or addons that you have created on this project.
 We highly encourage additions and modifications to be posted so that this project and community can grow.

----

 ### Features